 The U.S. EPA periodically reviews its air quality standards for regulated pollutants.
 The EPA may also revise its standards when health studies indicate that a revision is necessary to protect the most sensitive segments of the population.
 Each time a new standard is adopted by EPA, local air districts must prepare plans to show how the standard will be achieved by the appropriate deadline.

-As a nonattainment area for the federal ozone standard, the Sacramento region is also required to prepare various planning documents on an ongoing basis.
+As a nonattainment area for the federal ozone standard, the Sacramento region is required to prepare various planning documents on an ongoing basis.
 These documents include Milestone Reports and Reasonable Further Progress Plans.

 The Federal Clean Air Act (CAA), Part D, Section 182(b)(2) requires ozone nonattainment areas to implement reasonably available control technology (RACT) for certain categories of sources.
-The District’s draft RACT analysis was approved by the District’s Board of Directors on September 13, 2017.
+The District’s RACT analysis was approved by the District’s Board of Directors on September 13, 2017.

 Sacramento Regional 2008 NAAQS Attainment